 In 1939, social psychologist, Kurt Lewin, identified three styles of leadership that relate to how a leader makes decisions.
-The three styles describe the level of control that a leader holds over the decision making process and the amount that they involve their team.
+These three Lewins Leadership Styles describe the level of control that a leader holds over the decision making process and the amount that they involve their team.

 - Autocratic (authoritarian) leadership